Customizing a Control

 }

-The final step requires updating the form in DataWeb to indicate to the control to use this custom class.
+The last step requires updating the form in DataWeb to signal the control to use this custom class.

-The value entered should be the namespace plus "." plus the class name.
+The value entered must be the namespace plus "." plus the class name.
 In this case: MyApp.DataWeb.Data.Controls.Product_Code.

 Form custom class